ryanburnette/authentication/README.md

 - `exchange(exchangeToken)` Complete the authentication process.
 Exhcange an exchagneToken for a token.
 - `authorize(req, res, next)` Express middleware for authorizing requests.
-  Requests should pass set `Authorization: Bearer [token]`.
+  Requests should set `Authorization: Bearer [token]`.
 If the request isn't authorized, return 401.

 ## Usage